PRIVACY AND SECURITY POLICY

-The credit reference agency will use the above data supplied by the Bank for the purposes of compiling a count of the number of mortgages from time to time held by the customer (as borrower, mortgagor or guarantor respectively, whether in sole name or joint names with others) for sharing in the consumer credit database of the credit reference agency by credit providers; and
+The CRA will use the above data for the purposes of compiling a count of the number of mortgages from time to time held by you (as borrower, mortgagor or guarantor, whether in sole name or joint names with others) for sharing in the consumer credit database of the CRA by credit providers.

-The Bank intends to use a customer's data in direct marketing and the Bank requires the customer's consent (which includes an indication of no objection) for that purpose.
-In this connection, please note that:
+(f) Where you are a customer, we intend to use your data in direct marketing and we require your consent (which includes an indication of no objection) for that purpose.
+Please note that:

-- the name, contact details, products and other service portfolio information, transaction pattern and behaviour, financial background and demographic data of a customer held by the Bank from time to time may be used by the Bank in direct marketing;
+- your name, contact details, products and other service portfolio information, transaction pattern and behavior, financial background and demographic data held by us from time to time may be used by us in direct marketing;

-- the following classes of services, products and subjects may be marketed:
+- the following classes of products, services and subjects may be marketed:

-- financial, insurance, credit card, banking and related services and products;
+- financial, insurance, credit card, banking and related products and services;

-- reward, loyalty, co-branding or privileges programmes and related services and products;
+- reward, loyalty, co-branding or privileges programmes and related products and services;

-- services and products offered by the Bank’s co-branding partners (the names of such co-branding partners will be provided during the application for the relevant services and products, as the case may be); and
+- products and services offered by our co-branding partners (the names of such co-branding partners will be provided during the application for the relevant products and services, as the case may be); and

 - donations and contributions for charitable and/or non-profit making purposes;

-- the above services, products and subjects may be provided by or (in the case of donations and contributions) solicited by the Bank and/or:
+- the above products, services and subjects may be provided by or (in the case of donations and contributions) solicited by us and/or: